google/aoss-django-sample-starter-project/README.md

 # AOSS-Django-Sample-Starter-Project

 ## Introduction
 This is a simple “Hello-World” Django application written in Python, which downloads the required and available packages from Assured OSS and the rest non-available packages from PyPi Repository (open-source).
-The aim of this document is to define how to start working on sample starter projects using Assured OSS packages, which can help a user to quickly start using Assured OSS with minimal friction.
+The aim of this document is to define how to start working on sample starter project which can help a user to quickly start using Assured OSS with minimal friction.
 Users can refer to [Assured Open Source Software](https://cloud.google.com/assured-open-source-software) for further reading and information about Assured OSS.

 ## Installation :